Judge denies Nebraska Rep. Fortenberry's push to move trial - NewsBreak

 Judge denies Nebraska Rep. Fortenberry's push to move trial

 LINCOLN, Neb.
-(AP) — A judge has rejected U.S. Rep. Jeff Fortenberry’s attempt to move his trial from the California district where he faces...northplattepost.com
+(AP) — A judge has rejected U.S. Rep. Jeff Fortenberry’s attempt to move his trial from the California district where he...panhandlepost.com

 LINCOLN, Neb.
-(AP) — A judge has rejected U.S. Rep. Jeff Fortenberry’s attempt to move his trial from the California district where he faces...northplattepost.com
+(AP) — A judge has rejected U.S. Rep. Jeff Fortenberry’s attempt to move his trial from the California district where he...panhandlepost.com

 Comments / 0